Kate hails children’s centre’s ‘amazing’ integrated support service for mothers

 Dr Chrissy Jayarajah, a consultant perinatal psychiatrist with Hillingdon Perinatal Services, replied with a laugh: “Absolutely.”

-The centre is one of six in the London Borough of Hillingdon that integrates mental health care alongside usual support, and has proved popular with mothers, many of whom are not referred by their GPs but learn about it through friends or in their communities.
+Six centres, funded by the London Borough of Hillingdon, integrate mental health care alongside the usual services and collaborate with the NHS and voluntary organisations.

+They have proved popular with mothers, many of whom are not referred by their GPs but learn about the service through friends or in their communities.

 Kate said of her meeting with the mothers: “I was chatting to mums, lots of different life experiences, different experiences of engaging with their community here, but also the community services in general, and I think a real appreciation, I suppose, of what’s happening here.”